-The Life Skills Development Program serves clients who are deaf, intellectually disabled and/or have mental health needs by offering instruction and experiences that improve daily living skills and foster independence.
-This program provides clients with the opportunity to experience self-growth through improved communication and social interaction.
-All program staff are fluent in American Sign Language, have a knowledge of Deaf Culture, and are trained in the techniques used to teach and/or counsel this population.
+The Life Skills Development Program assists clients who are deaf, intellectually disabled, or have mental health needs by improving daily living skills and fostering independence.
+It promotes self-growth through enhanced communication and social interaction.
+All staff are fluent in American Sign Language, knowledgeable about Deaf Culture, and trained to support this population.
+HDS programs also collaborate with the community, such as with students from the College of Osteopathic Medicine at Duquesne University and residents at UPMC Shadyside Family Medicine, who learn to accommodate deaf individuals in medical settings.

 Clients acquire important reading, writing, and math skills.
 Depending on proficiency, clients might focus on learning basic concepts like reading simple sentences to more advanced skills like completing multiplication problems.